-The Qur'an: orientation to and influence on the Muslim mind.
+The Qur'an: Orientation of and influence on the Muslim mind

 Memorization of the Qur'an by thousands of Muslims helps sharpen their intellect and their power of memorizing.
-They achieve great feast of memorizing even before the age of nine years, learning not only sacred texts but also secular texts.
+They achieve great feats of memorizing even before the age of nine years, learning not only sacred texts but also secular texts.
 There are records of many Muslim scholars who knew Aristotle's texts by heart, and the medical text of Galen, and other such books.

-It is nothing short of staggering to realize that the Muslim scholar al-Anbari has even memorized the figures in the accounts of the state treasury.
+It is nothing short of staggering to realize that the Muslim scholar al-Anbari even memorized the figures in the accounts of the state treasury.
 The story goes that a certain small sum was once unaccounted for in the treasury.
-This scholar was able to tell them from memory where the amount had been entered, and his statement was confirmed as true by investigating the written records.
-(28)
+This scholar was able to tell them from memory where the amount had been entered, and his statement was confirmed as true by investigating the written records.(29)

-Another scholar, Ahmad Ibn Ibrahim al - Abdari (d.
-626 A.H) memorized all the theories of Euclid including the figures illustrating them.
-(29)
+Another scholar, Ahmad ibn Ibrahim al-Abdari (d.
+626 A.H.) memorized all the theories of Euclid including the figures illustrating them.(30)

-Ibn Khaldun, a very well known scholar, pioneer sociology, tells us that he memorized the Qur'an, the hadiths, and the saying of ancient Arab men of letters, and the two long poems about the Qur'an written by al Shatbi, and other books of jurisprudence, logic and morality.
-(30)
+Ibn Khaldun, a very well known scholar and pioneer of sociology, tells us that he memorized the Qur'an, the hadiths, the sayings of ancient Arab men of letters, the two long poems about the Qur'an written by ash-Shatibi, and other books of jurisprudence, logic and morality.(31)

-Ibn al - Anbari (d .328 A.H) called the "sheikh" of men of letters, used to dictate texts from memory, quoting all the sources as he did so - Dhahabi described him as "unique in all times in his ability to memorize, and in what memorized.
-Moreover, he was truthful, religious and devoted.(31)
+Ibn al-Anbari (d.
+328 A.H.), called the "Sheikh" of men of letters, used to dictate texts from memory, quoting all the sources as he did so.
+Adh-Dhahabi described him as "unique in all times in his ability to memorize, and in what he memorized.
+Moreover, he was truthful, religious and devoted."
+(32)

-Abu Ali al Qali states that Ibn al Anbari memorized 300,000 verses of Arabic poetry, useful for interpretation of the language of the Qur'an.
+Abu 'Ali al-Qali states that Ibn al-Anbari memorized 300,000 verses of Arabic poetry, useful for interpretation of the language of the Qur'an.
 People noticed that he never dictated from a written source, only from memory.
-Once he asked how many books he had memorized.
-He replied "thirteen large boxes full".
-(32)
+Once he was asked how many books he had memorized.
+He replied, "Thirteen large boxes full."
+(33)